 - Business behaviour

-- What international agreements has Nordea signed in the field of responsible business?
+- What international agreements has Nordea signed in the field of sustainable business?

 Nordea follows the United Nations’ Universal Declaration of Human Rights, ILO-conventions and the OECD Guidelines for Multinational Enterprises in our operations and business.
 We have signed several voluntary international agreements, which together provide a solid base for ethical business practices in Nordea.